flyteorg/flyte/protos/docs/core/index.rst

 Core Flyte language specification
 =================================

-These set of protocol buffers provides details of some of the core data structures like Workflows, Tasks, Nodes, Literals.
-These are the specification of the various entities in Flyte as well as the type system.
+Protocol buffers provide details about core data structures like :ref:`workflows <divedeep-workflows>`, :ref:`tasks <divedeep-tasks>`, :ref:`nodes <divedeep-nodes>`, and Literals.
+They are the specifications of the various entities in Flyte and the type system.

 `Core raw protos <https://github.com/flyteorg/flyteidl/blob/master/protos/flyteidl/core>`__